 2. Once logged in successfully, you will see the main window below

-Chose the logger you wish to view and the appropriate period & units and click <<SUBMIT>> HWMOpling will then retrieve your data from DataCateTM and diaplay if
+3. Chose the logger you wish to view and the appropriate period & units and click <<SUBMIT>>

 HWMOnline will then retrieve your data from DataGateTM and display it on the page.